rljacobson/FoxySheep/README.md

 # Project Status

 FoxySheep is in heavy development.
-It is probably not yet ready to be used in your project.
-It needs a lot of testing and lacks some language features.

-FoxySheep has complete coverage of non-box-related language features, and sketchy untested coverage of box-related features.
+The FoxySheep parser has complete coverage of non-box-related language features, and sketchy untested coverage of box-related features.
 While it is a goal of the project, FoxySheep does not always have identical behavior to Mathematica for the language constructs that it implements.

+The FoxySheep translator is not yet functional.

+## Phase 1 - The Parser

-The table below summarizes the status of planned features.
+The table below summarizes the status of planned features of Phase 1.

 <table style="table-layout: fixed; width: 100%">
 <colgroup>